transitland/www-transit-land/_posts/2016-07-19-expanding-our-collection-of-transit-data-in-italy.md

 !["screenshot of Who's On First Spelunker showing Piedmont"](/images/expanding-our-collection-of-transit-data-in-italy/screenshot_of_piemonte_in_whosonfirst.png)
 <p class='caption'>The Who's On First Spelunker lets you browse all kinds of geographies around the world, and see which districts <i>Piemonte</i> contains, and which boundaries contain <i>Piemonte</i>.</p>

 The feed is managed by the Piedmont government, and comes from [their open data website](http://www.dati.piemonte.it).
 It contains feeds for 86 operators.
-Since we prefer to keep combined feeds together, this one will take longer because each of the operators' metadata – website, province, and metropolitan area served – needs to be individually verified.
+Since we prefer to keep combined feeds together, this one will take longer because each of the operators' metadata&mdash;website, province, and metropolitan area served&mdash;needs to be individually verified.

 Is there a [transit operator](https://transit.land/feed-registry/) we haven't yet included in Transitland?
 [Submit it through the Feed Registry](https://transit.land/feed-registry/feeds/new).
 If you've already submitted a feed, I'm thankful for your patience.
 If you would like it reviewed sooner, [send us an email](mailto:transitland@mapzen.com).